Peng-1124/web-softwaretools-plain/report/Features.md

 e. hope website can recommend the pets for buyers according to their preference

 f. users can sort the pets ascending or descending order.

+g. user Comments

+h. related Items(explain Seeing  phrases like "You might like this" may make people feel the urge to click on given links.
+This includes two parts of features, collecting user data and analyzing it.
+The website can collect user data through appropriate means[5], analyze it through machine learning technology, and infer other products that users may like and recommend these products to them.
+This is good for selling more products.)

+i.
+Frequently Asked Questions(FAQ).
+Some user questions may be very common.
+Instead of answering them for a single user every time, writing a FAQ section may be a better choice.
+This saves a lot of time for salespeople and helps them focus on the things that are more needed.

+j.
+If the FAQ section does not solve the user’s question, they will still hope for the answer.
+If they can't get a response in time, their shopping enthusiasm may fade, or they may look for other businesses.
+This is undoubtedly very bad.
+This makes online customer service better than email.
+In order to realize this demand, we can add the live chat feature to our website.